Find current tax rates, look up taxes on residential properties, and apply for tax appeal, deferral and rebate programs.

 To be eligible for a rebate, a building or portion of a building must satisfy the conditions described in category 1 or category 2 of the application.
 The deadline for submitting applications is Feb., 28 of the year following the taxation year to which the application relates.

-Seniors who receive the Guaranteed Income Supplement can apply for a property tax rebate.
+Seniors who receive the Guaranteed Income Supplement can apply for a property tax rebate of $500.
 For those who qualify, please complete the application form.
 Please remember to include documentation references in Section 6.

 - Applicants must solely own this property as their principal residence.